LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes

-We demonstrate with experiments that our method yields 3D models with diverse and consistent color from single-channel images.
-By comparing with existing work \cite{colornerf, chromadistill}, we show both qualitatively and quantitatively that our model achieves superior color diversity.
-To quantify this improvement, we propose the \textit{Color Diversity Index (CDI)}, a novel metric specifically designed to evaluate the richness of the color distribution.
-Notably, even when we adapt these baselines to the 3DGS framework to enhance their geometric reconstruction, their inherent averaging process inevitably leads to monotonous colorization.
+We demonstrate through experiments that our method yields 3D models with diverse and consistent color from single-channel images.
+We compare our approach with existing works~\cite{colornerf, chromadistill}, as well as \cite{genn2n} for consistent 3D editing and \cite{colormnet}, an inherently 3D-aware video colorization method.
+Both qualitative and quantitative results show that our model achieves superior color diversity and consistency.
+To quantify this improvement, we report the normalized Colorfulness (\emph{nColorfulness}), which measures Colorfulness~\cite{hasler2003measuring} after removing the overall image tint.
+This metric demonstrates that our model produces more diverse colors by avoiding the averaging effect.
+Notably, even when we adapt the baselines to the 3DGS framework to enhance their geometric reconstruction, their inherent averaging process inevitably leads to monotonous colorization.
 In contrast, our method successfully preserves the rich color diversity of the scene.
 We also demonstrate the effectiveness of our Local-Global approach through ablation studies.
-Finally, we reconstruct colorized 3D models from thermal multi-view images demonstrating that our method applies robustly to single-channel image modalities.
+Finally, we reconstruct colorized 3D models from Near-infrared (NIR) multi-view images, demonstrating that our method applies robustly to single-channel image modalities.